superRaytin/image-clipper/README.md

 ## When should you use image-clipper?

-Your app running in the browser & Electron & NW.js, and you just want to do some simple image operations, `image-clipper` may be what you want!
+Your application running in the browser & Electron & NW.js, and you just want to do some simple image operations, `image-clipper` may be what you want!

 `image-clipper` can make you avoid using the kind of large modules that depends client to install additional local dependencies.